Friday the 13th: The Final Chapter: Plot

-Following the events of the previous film, police clean up the grounds and Jason Voorhees' body, believed to be dead, is taken to the morgue.
+Following the murders at Higgins Haven, (Note: As depicted in Friday the 13th Part III (1982)) police clean up the grounds and Jason Voorhees' body, believed to be dead, is taken to the morgue.
 The hockey masked killer spontaneously revives and escapes from the cold storage at the hospital, murdering the coroner Axel Burns with a hacksaw and gutting Nurse Robbie Morgan with a scalpel.
 The following day, a group of teenagers drives to Crystal Lake for a summer trip.
 The group comprises Paul, his girlfriend Samantha, virgin Sara, her boyfriend Doug, awkward Jimmy, and jokester Ted.
-On the way, the group comes across Pamela Voorhees' tombstone and a hitchhiker, whom Jason soon kills.
+On the way, the group comes across Pamela Voorhees' (Note: As depicted in Friday the 13th (1980)) tombstone and a hitchhiker, whom Jason soon kills.

-The teens arrive and meet neighbors Trish Jarvis, her twelve-year-old brother Tommy, and the family dog Gordon.
+Next door to the teens' rental house is the Jarvis family, consisting of Trish, her twelve-year-old brother Tommy, their mother and the family dog Gordon.
 While going for a walk the next day, the teens meet twin sisters Tina and Terri and go skinny dipping with them.
 Trish and Tommy happen upon the scene, and Trish is invited to a party taking place that night.
 Afterward, when their car breaks down, Trish and Tommy are helped out by a young man named Rob Dier.
-They take him to their house, where he meets their mother.
-Tommy shows him several monster masks he made before Rob leaves to go camping.
+They take him to their house, where Tommy shows him several monster masks he made before Rob leaves to go camping.

 Later that night, the teens begin the party.
 A jealous Sam sees Tina flirting with Paul and leaves.
 She goes out to the lake, where Jason impales her from under a raft.
 When Paul goes out to look for her, he is harpooned in the crotch.
 Terri decides to leave the party early, but Jason stabs her with a spear before she can get on her bike.
-Next door, Mrs Jarvis arrives home and discovers the power is out.
+Next door, Mrs. Jarvis arrives home and discovers the power is out.
 While searching for her children and Gordon, she is killed offscreen.
 Trish and Tommy soon arrive and realize their mother is missing.
 Trish goes to search for her and finds Rob's campsite.
-It is revealed that Rob is the brother of Sandra Dier.
-(Note: Sandra Dier was introduced in the Friday the 13th Part 2.)
-Rob further explains to her that Jason is still alive and that he came to Crystal Lake to avenge his sister's death.
+He explains to her that he is the brother of Sandra Dier, a teenager who was recently murdered by Jason, (Note: As depicted in Friday the 13th Part 2 (1981)) and reveals that Jason is still alive and that he came to Crystal Lake to avenge his sister's death.
 Worried about Tommy's safety, Trish and Rob return to the house.